albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 if not satisfied with the result.

 In any case check your flight plan before using it.
-Remove any wrongly selected waypoints near departure and destination manually.
+Remove wrongly selected waypoints near departure and destination manually.

 .. _routecalc-close: